Season changes implemented

-The DNR wants your comments on these proposed changes to Minnesota's waterfowl hunting regulations:
+DNR has adopted these proposed changes to Minnesota's waterfowl hunting regulations:

-- Increasing the Canada goose bag limit to five birds per day for the entire season;
+- Increasing the bag limit for Canada, white-fronted or Brant geese in any combination from three to five birds per day for the entire season;

 - Extending legal shooting hours to sunset for the entire season, eliminating the 4 p.m. early season closure;

 - Implementing a five-day early teal season (Sept.
 4 - Sept.
 8) as an experimental regulation for up to three years;

 - Allowing statewide over-water goose hunting during the early September season; and

 - Establishing season dates through the 2024 season for the north, central and south waterfowl hunting zones.

 - North zone: Keeping a 60-day season with no split.
 The 2021 season dates would be Saturday, Sept.
 25, to Tuesday, Nov.
 23.

 - Central zone: Keeping a 60-day season with a five-day split.
 The 2021 season dates would be Saturday, Sept.
 25, to Sunday, Oct.
 3, and Saturday, Oct.
 9, to Sunday, Nov.
 28.

 - South zone: Implementing a 60-day season with a five-day split rather than the 12-day split implemented the past nine years.
 The 2021 season dates would be Saturday, Sept.
 25, to Sunday, Oct.
 3, and Saturday, Oct.
 9, to Sunday, Nov.
 28.

 The DNR developed the waterfowl regulation proposals after public engagement efforts during the past few months, which included an online survey, direct staff outreach and a hunter attitude survey.